IgorNadj/IgorNadj.github.io/index.md

 # About me

-Full-stack software engineer, focused on building applications that both delight the end user and the team who work on it.
-My main interests are in product development, automated testing, continuous integration, user experience, mentoring and growing.
+Full-stack software engineer, focused on building applications that delight both the customers and the developers who work on it.
+My main interests are in development, solution architecture, automated testing, CI/CD, mentoring and growing.

 ## Work history